Morata scores twice as Ronaldo-less Juventus tops Dynamo 2-0 - WHIZ News

 The Bianconeri finally broke the deadlock in the first minute of the second half.
 Ramsey back-heeled a cross to Kulusevski, whose effort was blocked by Bushchan, but Morata fired in the rebound.

-Morata, who rejoined Juventus on loan from Atlético Madrid last month, doubled his tally six minutes from time.
+Morata, who turns 28 on Friday, doubled his tally six minutes from time.
 The Juventus forward headed in a cross from Juan Cuadrado.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports